Think you’re ready to buy an apartment in Paris? Before you take the plunge, you might want to take this quiz:

 - Sure, I’ll fly to Paris on a moment’s notice to look at a dozen apartments.
 And I won’t go home without one!

-- I’d love nothing more than to renovate from 3000 miles away.
+- I’d love nothing more than to renovate from several thousand miles away.
 Sounds like fun!

 - I don’t expect to find an American-sized apartment in a European city.
 I accept the “quirks” of Parisian spaces as part of the charm.
 Bathroom off the kitchen?
 No problem.